microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 #### Overview

 Accumulates the components of a vector component-wise atomically (with device scope) to the corresponding elements of an array in memory.
+See note in [Atomic Operations].

 #### Arguments

 The input vector is specified by **input vector**, and has `NUM` elements of type `TY`.

 The output array is accumulated to the writeable raw-buffer resource specified by **output array resource** and **output array offset**.
 The base address and **output array offset** must be 64 byte aligned.

 [CheckFeatureSupport] can be used to determine which vector element types can be accumulated.
 A list of types that are guaranteed to be supported on all devices can be found in [Minimum Support Set].

 [Type Interpretations]: #type-interpretations